Want that yummy marshmallow fluff with real ingredients?

-I had a neighbor growing up, Mrs. Donovan, that always had the best junk food in her pantry.
-Her house was like a food rabbit hole that once you entered any normal healthy food rules did not apply.
+I had a neighbor growing up, Mrs. Donovan, who always had the best junk food in her pantry.
+Her house was like a food rabbit hole that, once you entered, any normal healthy food rules did not apply.
 My mom, however, always tried to serve my sister and I healthy meals, so that meant no room for junk in the Dunbar house.

 - 3 egg whites

 - ¼ teaspoon cream of tartar